mscikdf/mscikdf-playground/README.md

 This test suite allows anyone to verify the following behaviors:

 - Passphrase rotation without changing any derived addresses
-- restorey of the same multi-chain identity from the same mnemonic + passphrase pair
+- Restore of the same multi-chain identity from the same mnemonic + passphrase pair
-- restorey using any previous passphrase version
+- Restore using any previous passphrase version
 - Stateless, offline operation (no database, no cache, no persistent files)
 - Deterministic generation of multiple cryptographic identities from one mnemonic
 - No exposure of seeds, private keys, or derivation paths